m-kovalsky/Tabular/README.md

 https://www.elegantbi.com/post/extractmodelmetadata

 ### Metadata Import - Perspectives
 Run this script to automatically update the perspectives in your model.
+This script coordinates with the output text file from the Metadata Export script.

+### Metadata Import - Translations
-This script coordinates with the output from the Metadata Export file.
+Run this script to automatically update the translations in your model (or add new translations).
+This script coordinates with the output text file from the Metadata Export script.

 ### Auto Aggs
 Coming soon...